pagekit/docs/basics/installation-hooks.md

     }
 ```

-A custom scripts file has to return a Php array, containing the callbacks:
+A custom scripts file has to return a Php array, containing callbacks:

 ```php
 <?php